German call for inquiry into British embassy 'spying'

 German media seized on a report in the UK's Independent newspaper which alleges that a tent-like structure on top of the embassy is an electronic listening post.

-An espionage expert, Professor Richard Aldrich, told the UK's Press Association: "We now have documentary evidence to show that Britain regularly runs covert listening stations out of embassies and consulates, as does everybody else."'Scandal and crime'
+An espionage expert, Professor Richard Aldrich, told the UK's Press Association: "We now have documentary evidence to show that Britain regularly runs covert listening stations out of embassies and consulates, as does everybody else."

 The Independent's report was based on US National Security Agency (NSA) documents leaked by fugitive US whistleblower Edward Snowden.